LockTar/AzureAdApplicationManagement/README.md

 ## Contribute

+### Prepare

 1. Clone repository
 2. Install gulp with `npm install gulp -g`
-3. Navigate to folder `Vsts-Extension` in PowerShell (Core)
+3. Navigate to folder `Vsts-Extension` in PowerShell 7.x
 4. Install npm packages with `npm install`
+5. Install PowerShell Module `Az` (All AzureRm modules should be removed from your system as stated in the Az documentation)
+6. Optional: Install `Pester` for running PowerShell test scripts with `Install-Module -Name Pester -Force -SkipPublisherCheck`

+### Build

+1. Navigate to folder `Vsts-Extension` in PowerShell 7.x
-5. Run gulp with following commands:
+2. Run gulp with following commands:
     - `gulp build` Build all tasks and set the dependencies in the tasks
     - `gulp clean` Clean all tasks
     - `gulp reset` First does a `clean` and then a `build`
     - `gulp build/clean/reset:taskname` in example `gulp build:GetAdApplication` for only building the GetAdApplication task

+### Test

+1. Navigate in PowerShell 7.x to `./scripts/ManageAadApplications/v3`
+2. Run pester tests for the `ManageAadApplications` PowerShell Module.
+Use for this the `*.Tests.ps1` files in the `ManageAadApplications` folder.
+See comment at the top of the screen.
+In example `Invoke-Pester -Output Detailed .\Get-AadApplication.Tests.ps1`